Squatting in Malaysia: Legality

 The National Land Code 1965 (Section 425) defined squatting as occupation of land without permission from the appropriate authorities.
 The Essential (Clearance of Squatters) Regulations 1969 stated that any construction on land without permission from the appropriate authorities can be considered squatting.
 In 1974, this was adapted to also cover land.
 An important case was Sidek bin Haji Mohamad & 461 Ors v The Government of Malaysia (1982, 1 MLJ 313), which confirmed squatters have no right in law.
 Occupation of state-owned land is a crime punishable by a fine of up to RM10,000 or 1 year in prison, or both.
 Adverse possession is not recognised in Malaysia.

 Order 89 of the Rules of Court 2012 allows owners to claim possession of property occupied by squatters, to be implemented by a writ of possession.
 When this law applies has been challenged by cases such as the Court of Appeal case of Tekad Urus Sdn v Penduduk-penduduk yang Menduduki Kawasan yang dipanggil Desa Perwira (2004, 2 CLJ 516).

 Recent events

 Federal Territories Minister Khalid Abdul Samad declared in 2019 that the government intended to house squatters in affordable housing.
-During the COVID-19 pandemic in Malaysia, people from Palau squatted at Kg Sembulan Tengah.
+During the COVID-19 pandemic in Malaysia, people from Palau squatted at Kampung Sembulan Tengah.